andrewbihl/bsed/README.md

 apply a command to an entire input stream or open file.

+# Quick Start

+1. Install bsed
+    - pip3 install --upgrade bsed
+2. Install argcomplete
+    - pip3 install argcomplete
+3. Register bsed for autocompletion
+    - echo eval "$(register-python-argcomplete bsed)" >> ~/.bash_profile

+Open a new shell (or run `source ~/.bash_profile`), and run `bted commands` for some common usages and `bsed help` for info on flag options.

 # Motivation
 Many common text transformations are fit for tools such as grep, sed, and awk.
 These utilities allow for fast modification of text in one operation (as opposed to interactive text editors).
 Being command line tools, they also